North Yorkshire NHS Adult Autism and ADHD Assessment service

 - Psychological assessment and therapy services locally, regionally and nationally

-- Neurodevelopmental assessment and therapy services for adults, children and young people with autism and ADHD
+- Neurodevelopmental assessment and therapy services for adults, autistic children and young people, and children and young people with ADHD

 What is Online/Video Therapy?